icefoxen/nanowasm/README.md

 # Building programs

-We need to fetch and build [wabt](https://github.com/WebAssembly/wabt), which contains useful low-level tools like an assembler.
-We use some of wabt for test infrastructure anyway, so we have a submodule for it; check out and build that.
+It's useful to fetch and build [wabt](https://github.com/WebAssembly/wabt), which contains useful low-level tools like an assembler.

 ```